mozilla/data-docs/src/cookbooks/looker/intro.md

 If you want to explore Looker more deeply, you can check out:

 - ["BI and Analytics with Looker" training hub](https://www.cloudskillsboost.google/journeys/28): A collection of self-paced video training courses for new users.
 Full courses are free, but require registration, but course descriptions contain material that is useful on its own.
-- [Looker Documentation](https://docs.looker.com/): Extensive text and video documentation, a “textbook” reference on how the product works.
+- [Looker Documentation](https://cloud.google.com/looker/docs/intro): Extensive text and video documentation, a “textbook” reference on how the product works.
-- [Looker Help Center](https://help.looker.com/): Contains articles on common problems, specific use cases, error messages, and best practices.
-- [Looker Community](https://community.looker.com/) has customer-written material, broadcasts from Looker employees (primarily release notes), and topics written by Looker employees that are not officially supported by Looker.
+- [Looker Community](https://discuss.google.dev/c/looker/19) has customer-written material, broadcasts from Looker employees (primarily release notes), and topics written by Looker employees that are not officially supported by Looker.

 You can find additional Looker training resources on the [Looker Training Resources] mana page (LDAP access required).